aicis/fresco/doc/source/developers.rst

 For each sub-project tests are located in the source code folder named ``test`` separated from the main code, as per the standard Maven directory structure.
-When writing tests for something in package ``x.y.z`` the test should test should belong to the same package.
+When writing tests for something in package ``x.y.z`` the test should belong to the same package.
 This way, methods that are *package private* and therefore not exposed in the FRESCO API can also be tested.

 We work with two classes of tests: